namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Firsts
 - Published my first golang [orgroam2logseq](https://pkg.go.dev/github.com/namoopsoo/orgroam2logseq), (2024-03-11).

+### Logged
+- Used shoe goo to fix air mattress leak .
+It worked! its a raft with sheets !
+(2024-03-07).

 ## 2024-02
 ### Changed
 - Switched from built in Apple iphone keyboard to typewise.app.
 (2024-02-19)